Ranked #221 car in the UK · SUV (EV) · 520 units sold last year

 Forecourt score

-The Lotus Eletre loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is average, 68 out of 100, ahead of 28% of the cars we track.
-On three-year value retention it ranks better than 8% of models.
+The Lotus Eletre holds its value well and is dearer to run than most.
+On three-year value retention it ranks better than 83% of models.
 The main things to check on a used one are the 12v battery management.

 Pick your version